• Skip to main content

 Are you trying to figure out how to eat at Universal on a budget?
 You’re in the right place!

-Vacationing at Universal Orlando isn’t cheap.
-After all, you have tickets and park-to-park if you want to ride Hogwarts Express.
+Universal Orlando vacations aren’t cheap.
+After all, you have tickets and park-to-park if you want to ride the Hogwarts Express.
 Universal Express Passes, souvenirs to purchase, etc. Oh, and then you have food because everyone needs to eat!

-Before “you know what,” dining plans were available at Universal.
-However, those have been discontinued.
-And no one knows if or when they will be returning.
+Before “you know what,” Universal offered dining plans.
+However, those have been discontinued, and no one knows if or when they will return.
+Since it’s been a few years, I doubt they will return the dining plans to the parks.

 Thankfully, there are tips and tricks you can use to eat at Universal on a budget.